Rights group says Hamas rockets at Israel a clear war crime - NewsBreak

 Rights group says Hamas rockets at Israel a clear war crime

-“Palestinian armed groups during the May fighting flagrantly violated the laws-of-war prohibition on indiscriminate attacks by launching thousands of unguided rockets towards Israeli cities,” Human Rights Watch acting Middle East and North Africa director Eric Goldstein said.
+“Palestinian armed groups during the May fighting flagrantly violated the laws-of-war prohibition on indiscriminate attacks by launching thousands of unguided rockets towards Israeli cities,” Human Rights Watch acting Middle East and North Africa director Eric Goldstein said in a statement.

-It based its conclusions on an investigation into Hamas rocket attacks that killed 12 civilians in Israel.

-The war erupted on May 10 after Hamas fired a barrage of rockets toward Jerusalem in support of Palestinian protests against Israel’s heavy-handed policing at Jerusalem's Al-Aqsa Mosque compound and the threatened eviction of dozens of Palestinian families from their homes by Jewish settlers in a nearby neighborhood.
+The war erupted on May 10 after Hamas fired a barrage of rockets toward Jerusalem in support of Palestinian protests against Israel’s heavy-handed policing at a contested Jerusalem holy site sacred to Jews and Muslims, and the threatened eviction of dozens of Palestinian families by Jewish settlers in a nearby neighborhood.

 In all, some 254 people were killed in Gaza, including at least 67 children and 39 women, according to the Gaza Health Ministry.
 Hamas has acknowledged the deaths of 80 militants, while Israel has claimed the number is much higher.
 Twelve civilians, including two children, were killed in Israel, along with one soldier.